How ORXA: LLM-SDK stacks up

 vs Vercel AI SDK

 Coming soonThe closest peer: framework-agnostic, multi-provider, with experimental OpenTelemetry and MCP — a TS library you own, like ORXA.
-Our edge is the built-ins it lacks: per-call $-cost + budgets, pre-flight estimate, an OpenAI-compatible server, unified RAG, and a zero-dependency core.
+Our edge is the built-ins it lacks: per-call $-cost + budgets, pre-flight estimate, an OpenAI-compatible server, unified RAG, and a core with zero required dependencies.

 vs LangChain.js